-The rivers are the perfect size - small enough to wade effectively and do some exciting sight fishing, but large enough to comfortably float down.
+The river is the perfect size - small enough to wade effectively and do some exciting sight fishing, but large enough to comfortably float down.

 Reservations & Rates

 Package Cost: The cost of the week-long Duncan & Sons Float Trip package is $4800 per person